 Psychotherapy and Cognitive Behavioural Therapy

-Julie Colthorpe has over 30 years of experience as a psychologist working in both primary and secondary care.
+Julie Colthorpe has over 30 years of experience as a psychotherapist working in both primary and secondary care.
 She has a Postgraduate Diploma in Cognitive Behavioural Psychotherapy and is accredited with the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

 Cognitive Behavioural Therapy (CBT) is a talking therapy.
 It can help people who are experiencing a wide range of mental health difficulties.
 What people think can affect how they feel and how they behave and this is the basis of CBT.
 During times of metal distress, people often think very differently about themselves and what happens to them.
 These thoughts can become extreme and unhelpful.
 In turn this can cause a deterioration in how a person feels and they may well behave in a way that prolongs their distress.